 Steam Stripping Pros and Cons

-Like air stripping, steam stripping also has several pros, such as:
+Like air stripping, steam stripping also has several benefits.

 - Minimal emissions: The steam stripping process reduces air emissions and load incineration.

-- Economical solution: This VOC removal technique is considered highly economical at certain feed concentrations.
+- Economical solution: This VOC removal technique is highly affordable at specific feed concentrations.

-- Easy solute recovery: Steam strippers are able to recover solutes simply and efficiently.
+- Easy solute recovery: Steam strippers can recover solutes efficiently.